7 Best Tours and Day Trips from San Francisco

 Views of San Francisco from Twin Peaks| ©Javier Morales

-• Take comfortable shoes!
-San Francisco is a hilly city and not dressing appropriately shows.
-The weather is somewhat changeable and quite windy, so it's a good idea to bring several layers that you can pack in a backpack if it's hot.
+• Wear comfortable shoes!
+San Francisco is a hilly city, and not dressing appropriately will make itself felt.
+The weather is somewhat changeable and quite windy, so it's a good idea to wear several layers that you can store in a backpack if it gets hot.

-• San Francisco is a foggy city.
-At first you will love it and find it very magical, but after a few days it can get a bit heavy.
-Although it is unpredictable, make the most of a clear day as it will allow you to see the city cleanly and without veils.
+• San Francisco is a city where fog is very common.
+At first, you'll love it and find it very magical, but after a few days it can become a bit tiresome.
+Although it's unpredictable, make the most of a clear day as it will allow you to see the city clearly and without any haze.

-• For sunset and the best views of San Francisco, Twin Peaks is a must for people visiting the city and even more so if it is for the first time.
-This place has nothing to do with the disturbing village of the series, it is a place full of peace and light where you will certainly enjoy a very pleasant time.
+• To see the sunset and the best views of San Francisco, Twin Peaks is a must for people visiting the city, especially if it's their first time.
+This place has nothing to do with the disturbing town in the TV series; it's a place full of peace and light where you'll undoubtedly enjoy a very pleasant time.

-• How to get to Twin Peaks: the best way is to take the subway (lines K, L or M) to Forest Hill station and there take the bus 52-Excelsior to the intersection of Marview View and Skyview Way.
-From there, walking to the overlook is an easy task.
+• How to get to Twin Peaks: the best way is to take the subway (lines K, L, or M) to Forest Hill station and then take the 52-Excelsior bus to the intersection of Marview View and Skyview Way.
+From there, it's an easy walk to the viewpoint.

 Other activities that may interest you

-Only one of the tours I have mentioned above includes the entrance to Alcatraz, but in case you want to do one of the other activities and visit this iconic prison on another tour or on your own, here are the best tours and tickets to Alcatraz.
+Only one of the tours I mentioned above includes admission to Alcatraz, but if you want to do another activity and visit this iconic prison on another tour or on your own, here are the best tours and tickets to Alcatraz.

 • How long does it take to visit Chinatown?

-It's easy to spend a day wandering the streets of Chinatown thanks to its many details.
-Most tours are 3 hours long and allow you to stroll through the markets, stores and food stalls and see authentic crafts, pottery and exotic products from Asia.
+It's easy to spend a day strolling through the streets of Chinatown thanks to its many details.
+Most tours last 3 hours and allow you to wander through markets, shops, and food stalls and see authentic crafts, ceramics, and exotic products from Asia.

-• What are the best areas for walking in San Francisco?
+• What are the best areas for walking around San Francisco?

-Some of the most pleasant walks in San Francisco include Harry Street in Glen Park, the terraces of Ingleside, St Francis Woods, Ocean Beach and the San Francisco City Hall area.
+Some of the most pleasant walks in San Francisco are Harry Street in Glen Park, the terraces of Ingleside, St. Francis Woods, Ocean Beach, and the San Francisco City Hall area.

 • What else can I do in San Francisco?